Citation for this page in APA citation style. Close

 There are now at least five other proposed arrows of time (discussed below).
 We can ask whether one arrow is a "master arrow" that all the others are following, or perhaps time itself is just a given property of nature that is otherwise irreducible to something more basic, as is space.

 Given the four-dimensional space-time picture of special relativity, and given that the laws of nature are symmetric in space, we may expect the laws to be invariant under a change in time direction.
-The laws do not depend on position in space or direction, they are invariant under translations and rotations, space is assumed uniform and isotropic.
+The laws do not depend on position or direction in space, they are invariant under translations and rotations, since space is assumed uniform and isotropic.
 But time is not just another spatial dimension.
 It enters into calculations of event separations as an imaginary term (multiplied by the square root of minus 1).
 Nevertheless, all the dynamical laws of motion are symmetric under time reversal.

 So the basic problem is - how can macroscopic irreversibility result from microscopic processes that are fundamentally reversible?